In under 3 hours, London pups can get to the Isle of Wight and explore everything the beautiful island has to offer.

 You can stay in a safari tent or eco pod or lodge, all of which are dog friendly and are well-equipped and comfortable.

 There is plenty of things to do here if you have small humans in your family including an aquapark and farm attraction (no doggies at these).
-I did enjoy watching the cows, sheep and alpaca from a distance though.
+We did enjoy watching the cows, sheep and alpaca from a distance though.

 The accommodations are nicely spaced out so you get lots of peace and quiet.